 We use direct mailing and personal letters when appropriate.
-We received a good return to our Rent Setting consultation 2021/2022 with 98 responses.
-Our Charter Report consultation received 9 responses, our report feedback received 33 responses and several responses were received for the annual assurance statement and business plan surveys.
-From our 2019 tenant satisfaction survey, personal letters are the preferred format of tenants for us communicating with them with 82% (363) selecting this option.
+We received a good return to our Rent Setting consultation 2024/2025 with 119 responses.
+Our Charter Report consultation received 8 responses and our report feedback received 38 responses.
+From our 2022 tenant satisfaction survey, personal letters are the preferred format of tenants for us communicating with them with 71% selecting this option.

 We have an informative, user friendly website full of useful information and opportunities to feedback on our service: clydebank-ha.org.uk.
-Sections include Housing, Maintenance, Properties Community, Noticeboard and Get Involved and we have a download area packed with useful publications.
+Sections include Housing, Maintenance, Properties, Community, Noticeboard and Get Involved and we have a download area packed with useful publications.

-The website can be translated into over 50 languages at the touch of a button and can link directly to our social media accounts.
+The website can be translated into over 50 languages at the touch of a button.
 Select the language of choice from the Google Translate box available at the top of all website pages.
+Users can link directly to our social media accounts and tenant portal.